coreos/coreos-assembler/docs/mantle/credentials.md

 See [Google Cloud Platform's Documentation](https://cloud.google.com/storage/docs/boto-gsutil) for more information about the `.boto` file.

+If you want to create a service account's JSON key for authentication, refer to [create service account keys](https://cloud.google.com/iam/docs/).

 ## openstack

 `openstack` uses `~/.config/openstack.json`.
 This can be configured manually: